alttpo/bsnes-as/README.md

 Notes:
   * Coordinate system used
-     * x = 0 up to 256 from left to right
+     * x = 0..255 from left to right
-     * y = 0 up to 240 from top to bottom.
+     * y = 0..239 from top to bottom
      * Top and bottom 8 rows are for overscan
      * The visible portion of the screen is 256x224 resolution
      * In absolute coordinates, the visible top-left coordinate is (0,8) and the visible bottom-right coordinate is (255,223)
-     * `ppu::frame.y_offset` property exists to offset all drawing Y coordinates to account for overscan.
-It defaults to `+8` so that (0,0) in drawing coordinates is the visible top-left coordinate for all drawing functions.
+     * `ppu::frame.y_offset` property exists to offset all drawing Y coordinates (in 480 column scale) to account for overscan.
+It defaults to `+16` so that (0,0) in drawing coordinates is the visible top-left coordinate for all drawing functions.
 Scripts are free to change this property to `0` (to draw in the overscan area) or to any other value.
+     * `ppu::frame.x_scale` is a multiplier to X coordinates to scale to a unified 512x480 pixel buffer; default = 2 which implies a lo-res 256 column mode; switch to 1 to use hi-res 512 column mode
+     * `ppu::frame.y_scale` is a multiplier to Y coordinates to scale to a unified 512x480 pixel buffer; default = 2 which implies a lo-res 240 row mode; switch to 1 to use hi-res 480 row mode
   * 15-bit RGB colors are used.
      * `uint16` type is used for representing 15-bit RGB colors
      * Each color channel is allocated 5 bits, from least-significant bits for blue, to most-significant bits for red.